In Kayamandi as it is in Heaven

 “I replied, ‘You’re white, by yourself.
 See I am also white, but I’m connected to these other people of color.’
 It’s our reality, but we’re used to it.
 We’ve had people talk about us in black communities, white communities…you know, it just is how it is.”

-Initially, Cafe Fusion took on many forms.
+Initially, this took on many forms.
 There were shows compiled of vibrant dances, theater, and spoken word, all performed by locals.
 There were resources provided to refine skill sets, such as writing workshops and dance classes.
 “There is a story to be told by every young South African,” says Odwa.
 “In the urban ghettos we were seeking to infuse the black community with a newfound pride.”
-Recognizing the fundamental role the arts had played in his own understanding of identity, God, and community, Odwa hoped Cafe Fusion would be a place of healing built on individual expression.
+Recognizing the fundamental role the arts had played in his own understanding of identity, God, and community, Odwa and Alex had always hoped there would be a place of healing built on individual expression.

 The concept soon demanded a physical home.
-When they discovered a vacant space left by Roots (Odwa’s old home for selling art), Odwa and Alex’s vision was fully realized.
-They called the new space Amazink Live.
-Not only would it be a place where the arts were celebrated and creative expression encouraged, it would also be a safe haven where social good and entrepreneurship could be nurtured.
+When they discovered a vacant space left by Roots (now Amazink), Odwa and Alex’s vision was fully realized.
+Amazink had existed since 2010, run by different owners and managers but was on the verge of shutting down.
+The original hope for founders was so similar to the heart Odwa and Alex had, but the “right person” had never come along to really run and care for the space.
+But the foundation had been laid and now, in Odwa and Markus’ hands, not only would it be a place where the arts were celebrated and creative expression encouraged, it would also be a safe haven where social good and entrepreneurship could be nurtured.

 “Townships can do better.
 They can flourish on their own—there are smart, young, black entrepreneurs here.
 [We can] be a big example of how a township can look, where white people can support, not lead.
 This should be a space that is neutral—not exclusive, no judgement.”

-In 2017, the doors of Amazink officially opened.
+In October 2017, the doors of Amazink officially reopened under new ownership.
 Painted in bright colors on the side of the stage: “Wamkelekile”—you are welcome in Xhosa.
 Alex and Odwa glow.
 “We had been dreaming of our own space that we could freely invite our [community] into; a safe place for everyone, from all walks of life, from every perspective; tables for conversations that matter, that uplift and encourage, a space where everyone who enters leaves inspired in thought and action and creativity,” says Alex.

 “We realize that we have a very limited influence between the two of us.
 But we are now starting to see the fruits of our labor.
 Once we empower a few, they each will empower a few more, until so many more catch onto the fact that they aren’t here to only receive, but to give from themselves.
 Jesus had 12 and here we are, over 2,000 years later still talking about him.
 It definitely seems like he had it right, so who are we to think we could come up with a better plan?”